isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/3b-request-for-a-certificate-of-good-standing.md

   </tr>
   <tr>
     <td>
-      <b>STEP 2: Request Certificate of Good Standing or a Letter of Confirmation via an update application </b>
+      <b>STEP 2: Request a Certificate of Good Standing or a Letter of Confirmation via an update application </b>
     </td>
     <td></td>
   </tr>
   <tr>
     <td>
       <ul>
-        <li style="text-align: justify">The request for a Letter of Confirmation must be indicated under the ‘Additional Requests’ section of the application form.
-The completed application form must be signed by the Managing Partner / Managing Director or Partner / Director (or equivalent) of the applicant law practice entity.</li>
+        <li style="text-align: justify">The request for a Letter of Confirmation must be indicated under the ‘Please state the sections/fields which you have updated’ section of the application form.</li>
-        <li style="text-align: justify">The completed application form must be signed by the Registrant and the Managing Partner / Managing Director or Partner / Director (or equivalent) with the requisite authority of the applicant law practice entity.</li>
+        <li style="text-align: justify">The completed application form must be signed by the Registrant (if applicable) and the Managing Partner / Managing Director or Partner / Director (or equivalent) with the requisite authority of the applicant law practice entity.</li>
         <li style="text-align: justify">The LSRA will seek clarification or further information from the Main Contact for the application.</li>
       </ul>
     </td>